Anomalous thermal relaxation in warm ion plasmas: Thermal relaxation of an ion fluid

-where $t_0$ is some initial time, $\Gamma\left(t-t^{\prime}\right)$ is a dissipation kernel and the noise terms $\xi_i^k (t)$ are still Gaussian with a non-zero two-point correlation.
-More in detail, dissipation and stochastic (noise) terms are expected to originate from scattering events, thus giving rise to finite interaction times, that reflect in the system's equation of motion as non-local (i.e. non-Markovian) terms with before mentioned memory effects \cite{2015JChPh.142j4106L}.
-That is, the system may have a memory described by $\Gamma(t)$ so that the frictional force at time $t$ is no longer determined just by a linear dissipative term $\zeta \dot{q}(t)$, but by an integral over earlier times of this memory function \cite{vainstein2006} $\int_{-\infty}^t d t^{\prime} \Gamma(t-t^{\prime}) \dot{q}(t^{\prime})$.
+More in detail, dissipation and stochastic (noise) terms are expected to originate from scattering events, thus giving rise to finite interaction times, that reflect in the system's equation of motion as non-local (i.e. non-Markovian) \citep{2015JChPh.142j4106L}.
+Thus, the total force has been partitioned into a systematic part and a fluctuating part (or noise).
+Both come from the interaction of the particle with its dense environment.

+In order to clarify the context where these Langevin dynamics appear, let us recall there are two basic views \citep{zwanzig2001nonequilibrium} of the nature of the fluctuating force $\xi_i^k (t)$.
+In the more-commonly presented view, the fluctuating force is supposed to come from occasional impacts among particles in the surrounding medium.
+The force during an impact is supposed to vary with extreme rapidity over the time of any observation, in fact, in any infinitesimal time interval.
+Then the effects of the fluctuating force can be summarized by giving its first and second moments, as time averages over an infinitesimal time interval.
+The other view can be illustrated by the analogy of random number generators in computers or error distribution in differential equation integration algorithms.
+A good algorithm is random in the sense that it satisfies various statistical requirements of randomness for almost all choices of seed or as step integration is infinitesimal.